jonofoz/simple-rest-api/README.md

 This is a simple REST API that performs basic CRUD operations on some fake data!

 If you don't want to clone the project yet, you can play with [this deployed version first](https://simple-rest-api-jonofoz.herokuapp.com/api-docs/#/) and test the API there from the SwaggerUI docs.
-If you're confused as to how to test the app there, check out my [super quick (< 1 minute) guide](#link-to-guide) to dive in.
+If you're confused as to how to try out the API there, check out my [super quick (< 1 minute) guide](#link-to-guide) to dive in.